formvuelate/formvuelate/index.md

 :::tip
 In the above example, we use the component `FormText` that we imported as the value of the `component` property of each element.

-You can use the name of the component as a `String` instead, for example `'FormText'`, but be aware that the component needs to either be imported globally, or in your file first.
+You can use the name of the component as a `String` instead, for example `'FormText'`, but be aware that the component needs to either be imported globally.
 :::

 #### Array Schemas